jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OC 22 FDPA breach of FDP ratio
 Debit
-(1) An FDPA company has an FDP debit for a breach of the benchmark dividend rules in section OC 28(4) for an amount calculated using the formula— net dividends × FDP ratio – credits attached.
+(1) An FDPA company has an FDP debit for a breach of the benchmark dividend rules in section OC 28(4) for an amount calculated using the formula—net dividends × FDP ratio – credits attached.
 Definition of items in formula
 (2) In the formula,—
   (a) net dividends is the total amount of all dividends paid by the company during the tax year, excluding imputation credits and FDP credits attached to the dividends: